 - Implementing a a student organization’s interim suspension or an employee’s administrative leave

-To find out more about the availability of supportive measures, reach out confidentially to RISE: Resources, Intervention, Support, & Education (link), serving victims, survivors, and their allies, or contact the Office of Affirmative by visiting Contact Us (link).
+To find out more about the availability of supportive measures, reach out confidentially to RISE: Resources, Intervention, Support, & Education (link), serving victims, survivors, and their allies, or contact the Office of Equity & Title IX (ETIX) by visiting Contact Us (link).

 Students and employees may select one individual of their choice to accompany them to any meetings related to concerns of protected identity discrimination or harassment, including sexual harassment and sexual misconduct.
 These Support Persons may be family members, friends, colleagues, attorneys, counselors, advocates, etc. Support Persons should provide guidance and support to the student or employee directly and may consult with the student or employee during meetings and breaks.
 However, Support Persons are not allowed to offer information to the University on behalf of the student or employee nor represent the interests of the student or employee to the University.